 Fourth in the standing line is Kaiser Wilhelm II of Germany, grandson of Queen Victoria.

 After the Kaiser stands King George I of Greece (r.
 1863-1913): a son of Christian IX of Denmark elected democratically to sit on the Greek throne at the age of 17 in 1863.
-George is the grandfather of Prince Philip, the husband of British incumbent Elizabeth II.
+George was the grandfather of Prince Philip, the husband of Elizabeth II.

 To the right of George is King Albert I of Belgium (r.
 1909-1934): another member of the House of Saxe-Coburg-Gotha, related to both Alfred and Victoria.
 The reigning King Philippe of Belgium (r.
 2013-present) is a great-grandson of Albert I.